PaperMC/docs/docs/paper/dev/guides/README.md

 import DocCardList from "@theme/DocCardList";
 import { useCurrentSidebarCategory } from "@docusaurus/theme-common";

-# Development Guide
+# Guides

-Welcome to the Paper Development Guide!
 These guides will help you understand how specific parts of Paper work, and how to use them to your advantage.

 ---